echavet/MitsubishiCN105ESPHome/README.md

 What's new in it:
 - Communication with Heatpump via UART has been improved to prevent the use of delays in esphome loop() which couldn't be done with the original SwiCago lib.
 - Reading is done byte by byte in the loop() function.
-No loss, no lag because the component never stops reading et never blocks esphome.
+No loss, no lag because the component never stops reading and never blocks esphome.
 - Writing on the UART is not followed by a instant reading response.
 Response is processed in loop() when received.
-- Code is fragmented thanks to concerns for bettter reading.
+- Code is fragmented in different concerns for bettter reading.
 - Extra components : van orientation (with full support of the swicago map), compressor freq for energy monitoring, i-see sensor.
 - Logs, many logs.
 - refactoring, code can always be improved and still needs to.